yacko1975/jquery-idleTimeout/README.md

 # jquery-idleTimeout

-Configurable idle (no activity) timer and logout redirect for jQuery.
+Highly configurable idle (no activity) timer and logout redirect for jQuery.

 **Functions across multiple browser windows, tabs and, optionally, iframes in the same domain.**